CarlGao4/Muse-Sounds/README.md

 See [instruments](instruments.md) for the list of instruments and download links.

+### Release files

+I use different versions to upload different instruments.
+Until now, each version contains only one instrument and each instrument may contain multiple files.
+Here is an explanation of the files:

+- `*.sts.7z`: The compressed opus files.
+See [Folder structure](#folder-structure) for more information.
+- `*.sf2`: The soundfont in SF2 format.
+See [SF2 and SF3](#sf2-and-sf3) for more information.
+- `*.sf3`: The soundfont in SF3 format.
+See [SF2 and SF3](#sf2-and-sf3) for more information.
+- `*_sfz+flac.zip`: Converted sfz file and flac files.
+I add this file because the original sfz file is not standard and may not be supported by some software, and not all software supports opus files.
+This file is ready-to-use, which means that you can directly unpack it (with the folder structure) and load it with a sfz player.
+The zip is not compressed at all.

 ## Folder structure

 This is an example of the folder structure of original Muse Sounds library: